lambdalainen/floor-renovation/README.md

 ## Mix the self-levelling compound

-After calculation, it was deemed that two bags of self-levelling compound were needed.
-The self-levelling compound dries quite fast so I mixed two bags
+After calculation, it was deemed that 40 kg (two bags) of self-levelling compound were needed.
+This was the second mistake.
+In fact, 60 kg would have been better.
+This is because when the levelling compound is spread too thin in some areas (approaching the 3mm lower limit stated on the package), it might create eventual unevenness.

-beforehand:
+The self-levelling compound dries quite fast so I mixed two bags beforehand:

 ![Mixing levelling compound](img/8_mixing_levelling_compound.jpg) ![Mixing levelling compound](img/8_mixing_levelling_compound2.jpg)

 You should definitely use a power tool to do the mixing.
 Be aware that your power tool should have enough power for the amount of material being mixed.
-The mixing paddle I bought was too large for my drill so I had to use a dedicated mixer
+The mixing paddle I bought was too large for my drill (mistake #3) so I had to get a dedicated mixer:

 ![Mixing levelling compound](img/8_mixing_levelling_compound4.jpg)